 Chris:I was wondering...
 20 years ago, my older brother, Leon, left to return something to Count D. Something that the Count had left behind.
 Do you know if he ever made it?

-The entirety of the Devil chapter...how you see the grandmother regress to her old days and finding out that her cute precious teddy bear was a pet her father signed a contract with, and it kept a bible and a photo of her past inside it during the beginning of World War 2.
+The entirety of the Devil chapter...how you see the grandmother regress to her old days and finding out that her cute precious teddy bear was a pet her father signed a contract with, and it kept a bible and a photo of her past inside it during the beginning of World War 2, so that she would survive the Holocaust.
 Oh god, it makes me cry right now.

 This troper will raise you the spin-off story from that, dealing with Count D living in Germany while World War II is going on.
 Especially the scene where D and Alex stand on a statue and talk about how the humans might kill each other all off after all, leaving them to face away.